 But the push for renewables puts utilities in a unique position to potentially enjoy steeper growth ahead.

-Renewables made up less than half of underlying operating profits last year, but the plan is a fivefold increase in capacity to 50TW per year by 2031.
+Renewables made up less than half of underlying operating profits last year, but the plan is to more than treble installed generation capacity to 13GW by 2031.
 This requires a substantial £12.5bn investment over the 5 years to 2026.
+SSE's 40% interest in the Dogger Bank project (SSE 40%), expected to be the world's largest offshore windfarm is a key part of the plan.

 Cash has been something SSE has found hard to come by in the past.
-It hasn't always generated enough to cover the enormous infrastructure bill that comes with building and maintaining the web of cables around the UK, and fund the dividend as well.
+It hasn't always generated enough to cover its enormous infrastructure bill, and fund the dividend as well.
 As a result, keeping net debt to adjusted cash profits (EBITDA) in line has relied on asset sales.
 At some point there'll be no more fat to trim.

 A moderate level of debt is no bad thing, especially for a business with such reliable revenues, but it's still important to keep liabilities in check.
 The scrip dividend, where dividends are paid in shares rather than cash, is helping ease the burden short term, but has been capped at 25%.